 The 200 kilometers (125 miles) road from Manali to Kaza in Spiti, India is filled with spectacular ever-changing scenery.
-From the densely forested hills of Manali to the rocky barren planes and peaks around Chattru, and the sweeping snow covered mountains surrounding Kunzam Pass.
-As these photos show, it really is a visual feast that ensures you'll never be bored of the journey.
+From the densely forested hills of Manali to the rocky barren planes and peaks around Chattru, and the sweeping snow-covered mountains surrounding Kunzam Pass.
+As these photos show, it really is a visual feast that ensures you'll never be bored with the journey.

 Before Rohtang Pass